walles/exactype/README.md

 * Make long pressing show the numeric keyboard for the duration of the long press
 * Make keyboard a bit higher
 * Swipe down for "action" operation to the keyboard.
+* Insert newline when swiping down when composing a mail in Inbox.